[updated 8/11/2023]

 Bam, continuity achieved!

-How does this fit with Fighting Iron, which is a far-future mech western that doesn’t have a zombie in sight?
+How does this fit with A Fistful of Mechs, which is a far-future mech western that doesn’t have a zombie in sight (or does it?)?
 Well, I don’t want to spoil anything, so I’m not going to go into detail.
 What I am going to do is talk a little about the element that binds everything together then give y’all a handy-dandy list of the novels in their chronological order.

 What is the element that binds them?
 The Stronghold.
 Some of you may have noticed that already, but for others that are hopping in here and there, it may not be so obvious.
 The Stronghold is mentioned in the Z-Burbia novels, and becomes a major part of the characters’ journey by the end of Estate of the Dead.
 It is also a pretty important factor in the Apex Trilogy (Dead Mech, The Americans, Metal & Ash).
-And don’t get me started on Dead Team Alpha!
+And don’t get me started on No Easy Dead!
 Those two novels are nothing but the Stronghold!

 A sanctuary, a place where military ethos becomes the foundation for the survivors’ new society, the Stronghold stands as the thread that runs through all of the novels.
-It may not be mentioned in Fighting Iron, but there are plenty more of those novels to come, so be patient.
-It will show up eventually.
+It may not be mentioned in A Fistful of Mechs, but there is a second novel, so stay tuned!

 Once I realized that I could tie everything together by using a specific place, it suddenly opened up the entire geography of the long narrative.
 I realized there were so many stories that could be told, about all kinds of different subjects, if I just moved the timeline along.
 Want to change what the landscape looks like?
 Just add a couple hundred years and viola!
 Need to tweak the history of something?
 Add another massive continental war!
 The victors control how history is remembered and maybe those victors aren’t exactly being honest.
 Feel like switching up the genre completely?
 Add a few more hundred years and take out the zombies (maybe)!